 To help us on our Mission with have employed a NO TRAASH policy to our entire festival program and are happy that our auspicing body, Brown’s Mart is a part of Music NT’s All Good Project.
 Some of our other general venues are also proudly a part of this project, you can check HERE.

-We do support any of the following ideologies or behaviors:
+We do NOT support or accept any of the following ideologies or behaviors:

 T – Transphobia